mitchtys/sles-terraform/readme.md

 make
 ```

-You may optionally just run `terraform apply`/etc... directly instead of using `make`
+You may optionally just run `terraform apply`/etc... directly instead of using `make`.
+The makefile setup is to be lazy as typing make up/down is shorter than typing the terraform commands.
+Yes you can alias things, I'm just used to having make do all the work.

 This will get you a single vm instance of a sles 15 sp2 vm to abuse at your leisure.